KnowledgeEnjoyer/rember/README.md

 structure of those decks are in ~/.config/rember.

 Tasks:
-- Listing is a little slow.
+- [] Listing is a little slow.
 It can stay this way for now, but will require improvements later.

 ## Delete one deck

 A command will delete one existing deck and all its cards.
 This also can be done deleting the yaml file for that deck in ~/.config/rember.

+- [] Deleting is a little slow.
+It can stay this way for now, but will require improvements later.

 ## Create card